khongchi/xe-tutorial/XML_Query/04_select_query_basic/README.md

 ```

 ```
-SELECT m.user_id as uid, nick_name as nick FROM member as m;
+SELECT m.user_id AS uid, nick_name AS nick FROM member AS m;
 ```